projectriff/cli/docs/riff_application_create.md

 builder.

 Application source can be specified either as a Git repository or as a local directory.
-Builds from Git are preformed in the cluster while builds from a local directory are run inside a local Docker daemon orchestrated by this command (in the future, builds from local source may also be run in the cluster).
+Builds from Git are run in the cluster while builds from a local directory are run inside a local Docker daemon and are orchestrated by this command (in the future, builds from local source may also be run in the cluster).